 The Board has established and maintained corporate governance practices that provide clear lines of accountability and responsibility to support effective decision making.
-These practices include an effective Committee structure, scheduled meetings, schedules for Board and Committee business, high-quality papers, and input where appropriate from the risk management function.
+These practices include an effective Committee structure, scheduled meetings, schedules for Board and Committee business, highquality papers, and input where appropriate from the risk management function.
 Business for the Board and its Committees includes consideration of the performance of business functions, led by the accountable Executive.
+Derek Wright, our chairman of the Board, served as Executive Chair for the Society while a new CEO was being recruited.